Mpavcell/fittiefitnessapp/README.md

 Personal sidenotes on project:

-Building this website went very smoothly and I noticed a significant increase in my understanding of HTML and CSS.
+Building this website went smoothly overall and I noticed a significant increase in my understanding of HTML and CSS.

 CSS Grid, which has been a bit confusing to me in the past, no longer causes any confusion.